objektwerks/recipes/kimchi.md

 -----
 1. Pour 6+ oz, or 170+ grams, of kimchi base in a bowl.
 2. Add 2 tablespoons, or 30 grams, of gochujang.
-3. Add 2 tablespoons of fish sauce.
+3. Add 2 tablespoons, or 30 grams, of fish sauce.
 4. Mix thoroughly.

 Prep